Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 Sometimes, we need to share the logic between web (React) and mobile (React Native) apps.
 The proposed structure makes it very easy to reuse and maintain the code without influencing other app parts.

 The main idea of `modules/` is to group together a strongly coupled part of the application and make it as reusable as possible.
-It contains all the required components (later used in screens) as well as the reducers, action creators and other state-related utilities.
+It contains all the required components (later used in screens) as well as reducers, action creators and other state-related utilities.

-- A module must contain the entire logic for handling it’s concept;
+- A module must contain the entire logic for handling its concept;
-- A module may contain all the required components to present it’s concept.
+- A module may contain all the required components to present its concept.

 #### Components

-We don’t always follow the concept of container and presentational components – the promoted thing with this concept is the separation of concerns which can be achieved in different, more maintainable ways, for example though the Hooks API.
+We don’t always follow the concept of a container and presentational components – the promoted thing with this concept is the separation of concerns which can be achieved in different, more maintainable ways, for example though the Hooks API.
 Do what is more suitable for your case.

 > “I don’t suggest splitting your components like this anymore.
 If you find it natural in your codebase, this pattern can be handy.
 But I’ve seen it enforced without any necessity and with almost dogmatic fervor far too many times.
 The main reason I found it useful was because it let me separate complex stateful logic from other aspects of the component.
 Hooks let me do the same thing without an arbitrary division.” – [Dan Abramov](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)